-- show number patterns using the hundred’s board and other grid arrangements for whole numbers;
+- Show number patterns using the hundreds board and other grid arrangements for whole numbers.

-- find the rule for a pattern of numbers shown on a hundred’s board or for input/output pairs from a calculator;
+- Find the rule for a pattern of numbers shown on a hundreds board or for input/output pairs from a calculator.

-- relate sequential spatial patterns to how they appear as a number sequence on a hundreds board.
+- Relate sequential spatial patterns to how they appear as a number sequence on a hundreds board.

 This unit looks at number patterns and their links with various shapes.
 At the end of the day, the students should be able to find rules for number patterns and see how to generate these numbers on a regular calculator.
-This aspect of the unit is a very useful preparation for algebra proper.
+This aspect of the unit is a very useful preparation for later algebra.
 It is only a small step from the calculator instructions used here to a formal algebraic expression.
 The unknown in that expression is just the number of presses of the calculator = button.

 Links to Numeracy